 PBA Pro Bono Assistance

-The Pennsylvania Bar Association's Pro Bono Office assists local bar associations, legal services programs and other groups who offer pro bono legal services across the commonwealth to expand the access to justice for the neediest among us.
+The Pennsylvania Bar Association Pro Bono Office assists local bar associations, legal services programs and other groups that offer pro bono legal services across the commonwealth to expand the access to justice for the neediest among us.
 The Pro Bono Office also provides direct legal help to those in need, from the poor to veterans.
-The links above will connect you to specific information available here among the PBA pro bono Web pages.
-Go to PALawHELP.org if you are a client seeking pro bono services; lawyers and judges interested in pro bono should check out PAProbono.net.
-Click here for our partners at the ABA Standing Committee on Pro Bono & Public Service.
-Click here for Pennsylvania county pro bono programs.
-For all pro bono questions, email PBA Pro Bono Coordinator David Keller Trevaskis at email@example.com or call him on his cell at 717-571-7414.
+If you need legal aid help for any reason, please call the Pro Bono Hotline at 800-932-0311, extension 2572, or go to PALawHELP.org.
+Lawyers and judges interested in pro bono should go to PAProbono.net.
+Visit our partners at the ABA Standing Committee on Pro Bono & Public Service.
+Get information on Pennsylvania county pro bono programs.
+For pro bono questions, contact PBA Pro Bono Coordinator David Keller Trevaskis by email or phone at 717-571-7414.

 David Trevaskis has served as the PBA’s first full-time pro bono coordinator since 2001.
 Since then, there has been outreach to more than 100,000 people with legal aid issues; more than 600 individuals and organizations have been honored with pro bono awards; nearly 300 CLE programs have been conducted across the state; and more than $700,000 in direct and in-kind support has been secured.
 Add in more than a million miles of travel, and there has been considerable activity out of an office that is staffed by a single full-time attorney and a part-time administrative assistant.